 Below we include some excerpts from the guide, including the preface, executive summary, and introduction.
-Download the complete guide in English or Spanish for all the details.
+Download the complete guide in English, Spanish or Japanese for all the details.
 The “Don’t Build It” guide was featured in MIT News by Will Sullivan.
 The guide was also featured in posts by Tiago Peixoto on DemocracySpot, Koketso Moeti in iAfrikan and the World Economic Forum, Rustam Khan in The Tech, ICTworks, and by Lwazi Maseko for the Civic Tech Innovation Network.

 This guide is for teams or managers involved in considering or building “civic technology”, i.e., technology that helps people engage government more effectively.
 It is the distillation of my four years spent building Grassroot, a civic tech platform in South Africa.